 Once you have identified which points you need to control access to, the first step is to decide where you want to host your access control system.
 Your database, which is where you set door schedules, grant user access, manage doors etc., is the brain behind your access control management system.
 You can choose to host this database locally on a server, in the cloud or something in between.

 Server-based Access Control

 The most rudimentary is the software + server-based system where all equipment is installed on multiple servers at your site.
-In this arrangement you take on the responsibility of keeping software updated, protecting against virus and malware threat, recovery against data loss and malware infection and all kinds of software compatibility issues.
+In this arrangement, you take on the responsibility of keeping software updated, protecting against virus and malware threats, recovery against data loss and malware infection and all kinds of software compatibility issues.
 The main advantage of this arrangement is that there are no additional fees after the installation cost, except any software update costs.
 However, there is a higher initial upfront cost for the purchase of local servers and other hardware.

 Cloud-based Access Control

 At the other end of the spectrum is the cloud-based system where all doors communicate with a central server.
 A cloud-service is accessible over the web from anywhere.
 You can monitor live streamed or recorded videos from any device at any time of day.
 Thus, your security needs can be addressed in real-time.
 There is also no need to worry about backups or upgrades, the service provider takes care of those and other security-related issues for a monthly fee.
 With IP-connected door controllers, there is no need to run the management software on a local server.
 And finally, by having a cloud-based access control system you turn your capital expenses into operational ones.